After spending a day’s journey driving along the Great Ocean Road to the Twelve Apostles, I’ve decided it is one of my

 Overall, Melbourne is quite memorable and unique, but if you’re anything like me, you might find that one day is enough and that you prefer to spend most of your time exploring the gorgeous sights of the Great Ocean Road and all that the surrounding trails it has to offer.

-Anna is an optimist with pessimistic tendencies who enjoys taking selfies with animals, her coffee black, and watching Friends re-runs.
-You can usually catch her in her natural habitats wandering through forest roads in her van or hiking to a waterfall.
+Anna is an optimist with pessimistic tendencies who enjoys making a short story long, her coffee black, and watching Friends re-runs.
+These days you can catch her in her natural habitats wandering through forest roads in her van or hiking to a waterfall.